micmejia/bible-dump/NKJV/Jeremiah/Jer 9.md

 Everyone will deceive his neighbor, And will not speak the truth; They have taught their tongue to speak lies; They weary themselves to commit iniquity.

 ###### 6
-Your dwelling place _is_ in the midst of deceit; Through deceit they refuse to know Me," says the Lord.
+Your dwelling place is in the midst of deceit; Through deceit they refuse to know Me," says the Lord.

 ###### 7
 Therefore thus says the Lord of hosts: "Behold, I will refine them and try them; For how shall I deal with the daughter of My people?

 ###### 8
-Their tongue _is_ an arrow shot out; It speaks deceit; _One_ speaks peaceably to his neighbor with his mouth, But in his heart he lies in wait.
+Their tongue is an arrow shot out; It speaks deceit; One speaks peaceably to his neighbor with his mouth, But in his heart he lies in wait.

 ###### 9
-Shall I not punish them for these _things?_" says the Lord.
+Shall I not punish them for these things?" says the Lord.
 "Shall I not avenge Myself on such a nation as this?"

 ###### 10
-I will take up a weeping and wailing for the mountains, And for the dwelling places of the wilderness a lamentation, Because they are burned up, So that no one can pass through; Nor can _men_ hear the voice of the cattle.
+I will take up a weeping and wailing for the mountains, And for the dwelling places of the wilderness a lamentation, Because they are burned up, So that no one can pass through; Nor can men hear the voice of the cattle.
 Both the birds of the heavens and the beasts have fled; They are gone.

 ###### 11
 "I will make Jerusalem a heap of ruins, a den of jackals.
 I will make the cities of Judah desolate, without an inhabitant."

 ###### 12
-Who _is_ the wise man who may understand this?
-And _who is he_ to whom the mouth of the Lord has spoken, that he may declare it?
-Why does the land perish _and_ burn up like a wilderness, so that no one can pass through?
+Who is the wise man who may understand this?
+And who is he to whom the mouth of the Lord has spoken, that he may declare it?
+Why does the land perish and burn up like a wilderness, so that no one can pass through?

 ###### 13
 And the Lord said, "Because they have forsaken My law which I set before them, and have not obeyed My voice, nor walked according to it,